KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 After publication, feedback and usage insights are continuously incorporated into further documentation development.
-Documentation is treated as a **living product** that evolves alongside the software and user requirements.
+Documentation is treated as a **living product** that evolves alongside the product and user requirements.

 ---